delphicventurescode/fulmo_talk_series__speaker_bios__public/talk_series_overview_and_bios/README.md

 > **Note:** This is a partial list of speakers from the Fulmo Talk Series 2025 and 2026.
 >
 > Fulmo Talk Series 2026 has already begun taping.
-The Talk Series is not scheduled to come out until 2026.
+The Talk Series is not scheduled to come out until 2026, however.

 ---